Town Clerk’s Office

 The Town Clerk Office has the following responsibilities:

-- Attends and records official actions all meetings of the Board of Aldermen and its advisory boards including Planning Board and Zoning Board of Adjustment
+- Attends and records official actions of all meetings of the Board of Aldermen and certain advisory boards

 - Acts as custodian of all legal documents pertaining to the Town

 - Prepares and publishes Town ordinances, resolutions and notices of public hearings, as required by law